huggingface/huggingface_hub/CONTRIBUTING.md

 * Contributing to the examples or to the documentation;
 * Submitting issues related to bugs or desired new features.

-When opening a PR on this part of the repository, please add as reviewer:
-- @LysandreJik
-- @osanseviero

-Additionally, here are the owners of specific parts of the library:
-- Core of the library: @muellerzr
-- Documentation: @stevhliu
-- Mixins: @nateraw

 ### The community inference API

 The `api-inference-community` folder contains a tool to enable third-party library support integrated with the Hugging